Wishing you all the best with exams

 You can use all of our services, including the this website, without telling us who you are.

-Oxfordshire County Council has no way of knowing if any person providing information through this site is who they say they are.
-Oxfordshire County Council will assume all information shared is genuine.
 If you have any reason to think someone has provided false information to Oxfordshire County Council (for example: using your identity) please let us know and we will correct or delete the information.

-You have the right to request us to remove personal data from our Web site at any time (for example, to request that a comment is deleted).
+You have the right to request us to remove personal data from our Web site at any time (for example, to request that a photograph is deleted).
 To do so, please contact us or email oxme@oxfordshire.gov.uk

 Under the Freedom of Information Act you have the right to a copy of information or records that we hold on you.
 There are some exceptions.